MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 1. On the **Configuration** > **Please read the license terms** page, review the Microsoft Software License Terms.
 Select **I have read, understood and agree with the license terms**, and then select **Next**.

 1. When the **Configuration** > **Configure the operational database** page opens, fill in the **Server name and instance name** box.
 Enter the name of the server and the name of the SQL Server instance for the database server that will host the operational database.
+Keep these points in mind:

    - If you installed SQL Server by using the default instance, you only have to enter the server name.
    - If you changed the default SQL Server port, you must enter the new port number in the **SQL Server port** box.